gertvdijk/follower/README.md

 You will need twitter api auth.
 See: https://medium.com/analytics-vidhya/accessing-the-twitter-api-with-tweepy-8421329afc5c

-Create a file in the same dir where these python files reside,  name it .login and paste your credentials in below order
+Create a file in the same dir where these python files reside,  name it `.login` and paste your credentials in below order, one on a line of its own:
 * api key
 * api secret
-* acces token
+* access token
-* acces secret
+* access secret

 Execute: